 An electronic bike, often known as an e-bike, can be ridden without a licence.
-All classes of e-bikes, including class 3 e-bikes with a top speed of up to 28 mph do not require a licence to operate.
-Motorized bicycles, including e-bikes, that reach speeds of more than 28 mph however, require a licence to operate.
+All the classes of e-bikes, including class 3 e-bikes with a top speed of up to 28 mph do not require a licence to operate.
+Motorised bicycles, including e-bikes, that reach speeds of more than 28 mph however, require a licence to operate.

 The distinction between electronic bikes and electric motorbikes, particularly mopeds, is becoming increasingly blurred as the growth of electric bikes continues apace.
 New e-bike types, in particular, can operate at the same speed as motorcycles.